sappy-69/Nuvio-Wiki/docs/troubleshooting.md

 - For full installation instructions, see the [Tizen Installation Guide](installation/tizen.md).
 - If the app fails to load after installation, confirm TizenBrew is running the correct Nuvio Tizen build.
-- Some Tizen features (hardware decoding, Dolby audio passthrough) depend on your TV model's capabilities.
-Check the [Platform Compatibility](settings/ui-and-customization.md) guide for a full feature comparison.

-> [!NOTE]
-> Not all player features available on Android are available on Tizen due to platform limitations.
-Check the [Platform Compatibility](settings/ui-and-customization.md) guide for a full feature comparison.

 ---